 Equivalent to ESL 831 and 861.
 Introduces students to high-beginning integrated practice in reading, speaking and listening for academic English.
-BSL: Open Curriculum.
-PREREQ: ESL 800 or placement by College ESL Placement Test.
+BSL: Open Curriculum, PREREQ: ESL 800 or appropriate score on the College Language Placement Test or other multiple measures assessment.
 Units do not apply toward AA/AS degree.